Architects and engineers play a role in every modular building project.

 The roles of the Architect and Engineer in a Modular Building project.
 For the most part, the roles of the design professionals are the same for a conventional building project as those of a modular building project.
 The significant differences are that the modular building design requires an understanding of the prefabrication process using specifically sized building “modules” and the adaptation of the build to the specific site conditions.
 Otherwise, you will find that the Architect and Engineer will be focused on your vision, schedule, and budget.

-Keep in mind that the more complex your project is, the more thought you should give to hiring a turnkey service provider for more than just design and engineering.
-A design-build firm that has experience in modular building may be exactly what you need for a large scale single or multi-story modular building, medical facility, school, hotel, or apartment complex.
+Remember that the more complex your project is, the more thought you should give to hiring a turnkey service provider for more than just design and engineering.
+A design-build firm with experience in modular buildings may be exactly what you need for a large-scale single—or multi-story modular building, medical facility, school, hotel, or apartment complex.